spawnmarvel/learning-docker/prod-ish/README.md

 ## apache-portainer

-Go to folder and just copy and run docker compose up -d
+Go to folder and just copy all files to a dir and run docker compose up -d

 ## apache-portainer-ssl

 TODO

 ## zabbix-portainer-ssl

+TODO

+## wordpress

+TODO

+## wordpress ssl

+TODO

+## python with build image/push and pull to docker hub

 TODO